-When, doing a task or during a project, a child is able of using knowledge from other areas, in a well-adapted way.

-When a child easily builds dialogue with people of different stances and makes good use of information obtained in different contexts in new ones.
+Typical situation in school environment Typical situation in domestic environment When, doing a task or during a project, a child is able When a child easily builds dialogue with people of different stances and of using knowledge from other areas, in a well-adapted makes good use of information obtained in different contexts in new way. ones.